Bergset

+The 0.99 km2 village had a population (2012) of 243 and a population density of 245 PD/km2.
+Since 2012, the population and area data for this village area has not been separately tracked by Statistics Norway.

+History

-Bergset was also the administrative centre of the former municipality of Øvre Rendal which is now a part of Rendalen. Øvre Rendal Church, built in 1761, is located in Bergset.
+Bergset was also the administrative centre of the former Øvre Rendal Municipality which is now a part of Rendalen Municipality. Øvre Rendal Church, built in 1761, is located in Bergset.
 The Rendalen Village Museum in Bergset contains a collection relating to the author Jacob Breda Bull (1853–1930), who was a resident of Rendalen.
 Bull was buried in the nearby Ytre Rendal Church.